carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Tap “My Projects”.
+<li>Tap "My Projects".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Verifying your project - 3.png"}
 ::

 </li>

-<li>Tap the “Actions” dropdown menu and select “Verify Project”.
+<li>Tap the "Actions" dropdown menu and select "Verify Project".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Verifying your project - 5.png"}
 ::

 </li>

 <li>This section has important information on the verification process.
-Once you’re done reading, tap the “Next” at the bottom of the page.
+Once you’re done reading, tap the "Next" at the bottom of the page.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Verifying your project - 6.png"}
 ::

 </li>

-<li>Tap “Verify email address” to verify the email you used in setting up your profile.
+<li>Tap "Verify email address" to verify the email you used in setting up your profile.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - Verifying your project - 7.png"}
 ::